-In 2018, the Kaipara District Council undertook a representation review (review of wards, boundaries, number of elected members etc).
-The final proposal, as confirmed by the Local Government Commission, retains the existing number of councillors but provides an additional ward (Kaiwaka-Mangawhai) to better reflect the district's communities of interest.
+Following a decision to establish a Māori ward in 2021, the Kaipara District Council undertook a representation review (review of wards, boundaries, number of elected members etc).
+The final proposal, as confirmed by the Local Government Commission, as outlined below, is considered to better reflect the district's communities of interest.